SeleniaItaliaDev/CM4SerialControl/README.md

 <p><strong>Design: </strong>Split into a Node daemon (owns the serial bus) and a UI app (Electron/React) that talks to the daemon via WebSocket.</p>

 <h3>What’s inside</h3>
-Inside the project monorepo we have:
+<p>Inside the project monorepo we have:</p>

 - packages folder -> contains the client and the server needed for the whole app to function.
    - daemon -> contains the node daemon server, responsible for the communication with the RS485 board
    - ui-electron -> top level of the UI.
 It runs the client app with electron
          - serialcontrol-ui -> Actual React+Vite client application.
 Can run on it's own for dev purposes.
    - ops -> systemd unit (daemon)
       - cm4-serial-control.service -> runs the Node server as a Daemon on the Raspberry Pi.

 </hr>

 So, client React+Vite is in serialcontrol-ui.
 We build and serve the client via Electron in ui-electron, and the client communicates with the Node daemon via WebSocket.